adamsilver/fdpb/01-Register.md

 ## Validation

 We've put in a lot of effort to create a well designed registration form.
 Despite these efforts, we cannot eradicate human error.
-People make mistakes and it's our job to make sure that fixing errors is easy.
+People make mistakes and it's our job to make sure that fixing them is easy.

 To design a great validation experience we need to consider: